Chris Sulages: Coaching career

 From 2001 to 2002, Sulages coached offensive line and tight ends at Division I-AA Cal State Northridge.
 In 2001, the Matadors sported the #2 total offense in the nation.
 Sulages was a CSU-N recruiting coordinator, fitness instructor, and NCAA eligibility liaison.

 Sulages is a former head coach for the Prague Panthers in the Czech Republic.
 While coaching in Prague, his teams were the #1 rushing offense, #1 total offense and total defense in the Czech League.
 The Panthers made two Euro Bowl playoff appearances and earned one national title.

 Sulages' NCAA Division III experience includes a three-year stint as an assistant offensive coach at Occidental College where he coordinated the Tiger run game and pass protection schemes for the #1 rushing offense in the Southern California Intercollegiate Athletic Conference.
 He has also worked with the offensive line, tight ends, and special teams at the University of San Diego and Weber State University.

-A graduate of Weber State, Sulages played two seasons on the Wildcat offensive line where he received All-Big Sky Conference honors.
+A graduate of Weber State, Sulages played two seasons on the Wildcats offensive line where he received All-Big Sky Conference honors.
 He earned a degree in English with a minor in physical education and coaching.
-He played two years of junior college football at Saddleback College, where he was all-conference and helped lead the Gauchos to the 1992 Junior College National Championship.
+He played two years of junior college football at Saddleback College, where he was all-conference and helped lead the Gauchos to a junior college national championship in 1992.
 He earned a degree in liberal studies at Saddleback.